aleimba/bac-genomics-scripts/sam_insert-size/README.md

 Create distribution histograms for the insert sizes and read lengths with [R](http://www.r-project.org/).
-The calculated median and mean (that are printed to stdout) are plotted as vertical lines into the histograms.
+The calculated median and mean (that are printed to *STDOUT*) are plotted as vertical lines into the histograms.
 Use it to control the correctness of the statistical calculations.